Bootstrap

 Custom Media Queries: Advantages

-• Flexibility: Breakpoints can be tailored precisely to project requirements.
+• Flexibility: Breakpoints can be precisely tailored to project requirements.

 Custom Media Queries: Disadvantages